-Within each county, the records are arranged by the first letter of the taxpayer's last name, but not strictly alphabetized.
-They are not indexed.
-While tax rolls do not include genealogical data and will not explain family relationships, they will provide information on the amount of land and personal property owned.
-They are useful for determining when someone came to a county, how long they resided there and when they left the county or died.
+While tax rolls do not include genealogical data or explain family relationships, they are useful for determining when someone came to a county, how long they resided there, and when they left the county or died.

-Series 1 (earliest rolls through 1910): Tax rolls are missing for some periods in the following counties.
+Series 1 (earliest - 1910) tax rolls cover the earliest records from the creation of the county through 1910.
+Counties created after 1910 will not be found in this series.
+Tax rolls are missing for some periods in the following counties.

 Archer 1870 - 1873

 Stephens 1858 - 1860, 1866, 1868, 1871, 1873, 1876